aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster summons a great mass of water (1.8 million cubic feet), that appears along a 250ft long straight line in range, rises to a height of 100ft and sweeps forwards 150ft before collapsing.
 This has the following effects:
 - Objects weighting less than 10000lb are swept away to the end of the wave's range.
-- All corporeal entities in range must succeed on a STR save or be swept 100ft along the path of the wave (to its end).
+- All corporeal entities in the area of effect must succeed on a STR save or be swept 100ft along the path of the wave (to its end).
 Otherwise they are swept half of the distance.
 Entities of size large or smaller make the save at disadvantage.
-- Entities that fail the STR [take 2d6 HP damage from suffocation](03-movement-exploration.md#characters-starvation-and-other-bad-ways-to-die).
+- Entities that fail the STR save [take 2d6 HP damage from suffocation](03-movement-exploration.md#characters-starvation-and-other-bad-ways-to-die).
 Entities that do not breath, or breath water are not affected.
 - All structures take 8d12 pressure damage.
 - At the end of the wave's range, all objects it carries are dropped and suffer 5d8 percussive damage from falling, landing prone unless unless they succeed on a DEX save.
 - At the end of the wave's range the water spreads outwards at a speed of 200ft per round for the next 5 rounds.
 Entities caught in the area must succeed a STR save or be swept 200ft away, landing prone.
 Objects weighing 2000lb or less are swept away.

+**Special**: If the spell is cast in the area of a [Greater Cosmic Seal](#greater-cosmic-seal), the caster must succeed on a CHA save vs the threshold of the seal or lose the spell.

 **Global**: The spell works in one of two ways.
 - It creates a wave with a width of 5000ft, that travels a distance of 3000ft and has a height of 2000ft.
 This wave travels at a speed of 600ft per round.
 The STR save is repeated at the start of affected characters' turns.
 Drowning damage is applied every round when the save is failed.
 The falling damage at the end of the spell is 36d8.